Glenwood Springs vacation rentals

 If all you know about Glenwood Springs is that it rests at the confluence of the Roaring Fork and Colorado rivers and is cradled by the snow-capped Rocky Mountains and red sandstone cliffs of Glenwood Canyon, you’d agree it had won the geographical lottery.
 But this town’s main draw originates below the surface: powerful geothermal activity.
 Starting in the 1880s, savvy landowners realized the naturally heated water that flowed from below ground was a tourism boon, and this pretty place has been a vacationland ever since.
 Visitors and locals alike luxuriate year-round in steaming pools amidst the breathtaking Colorado landscape.
 In the winter, nearby Sunlight Ski Resort comes to life with skiers and snowboarders navigating its 730 acres of powder and 2,000-foot vertical drop.
 Located about an hour from both Vail and Aspen, Glenwood Springs — with its historic and urbane downtown — has become a favored base for exploring Colorado’s ski hubs.

-When is the best time to stay in a vacation rental in Glenwood Springs?
+The best time to stay in a vacation rental in Glenwood Springs

 Summer days are warm and sunny, perfect for outdoor recreation.
 The town bustles with outdoor enthusiasts and their bikes, kayaks, and four-wheel drives.
 Thanks to its alpine climate, the heat is typically mild, and evenings can be cool even during warmer months.
 Things cool down in the fall, and winter brings snow, kicking off a second high season of ski enthusiasts, and is a great time to cozy up in your cabin.
 Spring comes earlier here than in some parts of the state, and temperatures start perking up in May.
 There are several privately operated hot springs in town that stay open year-round, meaning you can bathe outdoors amid snow-capped trees or under the blazing sun.